Syphilis

 Tertiary syphilis

 Syphilis infection can progress to the heart, nervous system, eyes, ears and skin.
 It can lead to mild to severe damage in the areas it spreads to.
-Thankfully we have access to treatment and testing in Australia so we don’t see a huge amount of tertiary syphilis cases.
+Thankfully we have access to treatment and testing in Australia so we don’t see a significant number of tertiary syphilis cases.
+However, at this stage, syphilis can be dangerous enough to cause death.

 Treatment for syphilis